andylikescodes/andylikescodes.github.io/_posts/2020-04-22-Field-Trip-Source-Reconstruction-Notes.md

 Use multitapers to smooth the frequency spectrum, and get the targeted time window and the frequency range.
 Multitapering - increase frequency smoothing without changing length time window.

-The beamformer (LCMV & DICS) are source localization methods for time domain signals and frequency domain signals using a spatial
+The beamformer (LCMV & DICS) are source localization methods for time domain signals and frequency domain signals using spatial filtering.
+This method estimate the source activity on every point of a grid, find a matrix that maximize the variance of the target source point and minimize that for the others.
+(Will need to follow up with the original papers for LCMV and DICS)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2OTQ4Mzc3MDMsMjc1NjY3OTU4LC01NT
+eyJoaXN0b3J5IjpbNTM4NzI3MTksMjc1NjY3OTU4LC01NTMzOD
-MzODk2LC0xNTUwMzE0NDQyXX0=
+k2LC0xNTUwMzE0NDQyXX0=
 -->